-The project provides contemporary academic and research spaces for collaborative learning and scientific exploration.
+The renovation provides contemporary academic and research spaces for collaborative learning and scientific exploration.

-Construction, which was complicated by a post-tensioned building structure, was implemented in two phases to minimize disruption.
+Construction, which was complicated by a post-tensioned building structure, was phased to minimize disruption.
 Phase one included building infill space for labs and supporting systems.
-Classrooms, computer labs, health and science spaces, faculty offices, and support areas were renovated in phase two.
+Phase two renovated classrooms, computer labs, health and science spaces, faculty offices, and support areas.

 LCM initially renovated GSU’s Nursing Teaching Laboratory, providing classroom and simulation hospital bed and exam rooms.
 We also designed a 4,500 sf research laboratory and public space, funded by a grant from the National Science Foundation.